Starting a New Agentic Project

 Help users with their questions and issues professionally and efficiently.Apply the agent to your cluster:

-kubectl apply -f agents/customer-support.yamlVerify the agent is ready:
+kubectl apply -f agents/customer-support-agent.yamlVerify the agent is ready:

 # Expected output shows Ready status